-The Milky Way contains its fair share of mysteries, but this milky situation probably isn’t one of them!
-It’s not unusual for milky discharge to continue for up to two to three years after discontinuing breastfeeding and it typically affects both breasts.
+The Milky Way contains its fair share of mysteries, but this milky situation is a lot more common than you might think!
+It’s not unusual for milky discharge to continue for up to two to three years after discontinuing breastfeeding.
 That said, some people (regardless of their sex assigned at birth or whether they’ve breastfed before) can experience milk production or milky discharge called galactorrhea.
-Curious to learn more about causes and symptoms of galactorrhea?
-Read on!

 Galactorrhea can happen to anyone, but it’s most frequent in those assigned female at birth ages 20 to 35 and in people who have previously given birth.
 A release of a milky substance from one or both breasts is usually caused by excess production of the milk-making hormone, prolactin, which is triggered by the pituitary gland in the brain.

-Galactorrhea itself isn't a health risk, but it can occasionally be a sign of serious concern.
-Many cases of galactorrhea are considered to be idiopathic, which means they have no known cause.
-Some common causes of galactorrhea include:
+Galactorrhea itself isn't a health risk, but it may occasionally be a sign of serious concern.
+Many cases of galactorrhea don’t have a known cause.
+However, some common causes of galactorrhea can include:

 - Over stimulating the breasts (through sexual activity, frequent self-exams, or irritating clothing)

 - Herbal supplements (i.e., fennel, anise, or fenugreek seed)

 - Certain medications (i.e., birth control pills, blood pressure medicine, antidepressants, or opioids)